 Next, plug the connector coming from the power brick into the rear of the LongMill's control box (pictured); wait until after it's plugged in before plugging the AC cable on the other end into the wall.

-Now, connect the emergency stop button to the control box via the connector on the top.
-You should be able to find your e-stop button (pictured on the right) in a bubble wrapped bag in the variable box.
-Unclick the e-stop by rotating it then look for the red light at the top of the control box to light up to confirm that all the power wiring is coming through correctly.
+Now, connect the emergency stop button to the control box via the connector on the front.
+You should be able to find your E-stop button (pictured on the right) in the SuperLongBoard box.